Morum strombiforme

-Morum strombiforme is a species of sea snail, a marine gastropod mollusk in the family Harpidae, the harp snails.
+Morum strombiforme is a species of sea snail, a marine gastropod mollusc in the family Harpidae, the harp snails.

-Description

 Distribution

 From the eastern half of the Yucatán Peninsula of Mexico, eastward along the coasts of Honduras, Nicaragua, Costa Rica, and Panama, and also throughout the Greater Antilles and the Virgin Islands.
 Records of Morum strombiforme from Brazil are based on misidentified specimens of M. bayeri and M. berschaueri and the species does not occur within the Brazilian Province.